 In making your plan, you should include all elements that are essential to your children’s physical, emotional and social needs, plus the needs and considerations of both parents.
 Basic plan essentials should include:

 The number of issues that are related to and can impact your divorce are considerable.
-At Wolf & Stec, our Woodridge divorce lawyers are well-versed in all of them.
+At Wolfe & Stec, our Woodridge divorce lawyers are well-versed in all of them.
 They have helped countless individuals through the challenging processes of their divorce and are ready to leverage their experience for you.
 Among the additional issues with which we can help are:

 Additionally, we are experienced in representing all types of families, including same-sex couples.
 We also represent both men and women as they embark on the process of divorce.
 We made a commitment to helping all individuals navigate the divorce process and embark on a new and exciting future.